API Documentation

 Webhooks

-Configure a Webhook URL in your dashboard settings to receive real-time updates about message status and incoming messages.
+Configure a Webhook URL in your dashboard settings to receive real-time updates about message status, incoming messages, and billing events.

 Pewang Gateway sends POST requests to your URL with a JSON body.